tahash4h/tahash4h/README.md

 ###

 # 💫 About Me:
-I am a second-year computer science | data science major at Mount St. Mary's University, passionate about exploring the realms of software engineering, machine learning, and building robust applications.
+I am a second-year Computer Science and Data Science double major at Mount St. Mary's University, passionate about exploring the realms of software engineering, machine learning, and building robust applications.

 ## 🚀 What I'm Up To